Helsinki - Tallinn Ferry Guide 2024

 Passenger Harbour

 We recommend walking from Tallinn Harbour to the centre.
-In case you need a taxi, be careful with their pricing.
+If you need a taxi, be careful with their pricing.
 The most expensive taxis tend to come to pick up tourists.
 Negotiate the price with the driver before boarding or use Uber, Bolt or similar taxi apps on which taxi rates are transparent.

 Muuga Cargo Terminal